CosmWasm/sylvia-book/src/setting-up-env.md

 I assume you are working with a stable Rust channel in this book.

 Additionally, you will need the Wasm rust compiler backend installed to build Wasm binaries.
-To install it, run:
+To install it, run the following:

 ```
 rustup target add wasm32-unknown-unknown